 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss delayed sleep phase syndrome.
+In this section, we will discuss delayed sleep phase syndrome.
 Delayed sleep phase syndrome is a different type of circadian rhythm maladjustment.
 In Jeff’s case, delayed sleep phase syndrome became a somewhat urgent matter.
 Jeff was a school teacher who scheduled a session with me in late August.

 Jeff explained that he was a night owl throughout the summer and had therefore fallen into an atypical sleep pattern.
 By the time Jeff had scheduled his first session, he was going to bed as late as 4 or 5 a.m.
 Jeff stated, "I’m starting to panic.
 I’m sure you know that within two weeks I have to conform to the normal class schedule and be in the classroom by nine."
 Before Jeff contacted me, he had tried to get to sleep earlier each night, but his circadian rhythms were aligned on a 4 a.m. to noon schedule.